 6. Give new hires fulfilling work gigs

-This is especially important for employees that are looking for a satisfying career path — if they feel like their talents aren’t valued by the company they work for, they might be tempted to start looking around for better options.
+This is especially important for employees who are looking for a satisfying career path — if they feel like their talents aren’t valued by the company they work for, they might be tempted to start looking around for better options.
 Besides, it only makes sense to put their skills to good use as soon as possible.

 7. Offer new hires real-time feedback